Cazeho/AMAR/README.md

 pdf have a part of filling for behavioral analaysis

+For malware category and dll add search chatgpt with openai API

 dev external analysis with API like VT & Tria.ge sandbox

 Terraform deployment (in progress)